caliraftdude/bugtracker-tool/doc/README.md

 Begin your text selection This is a bit tricky to explain in text so look at the next two images for clarity.
 You want to the entire client area without any menu or extra nonsense.
 JUST the bugs.
 Dont worry about graphics and other stuff in here, that will get handled in a minute.

 ![Top Page Selection](./img/image8.png)

 Copy all the way through to the bottom like so:  This is where that wheel on the mouse is going to help out.
 I don't know how Mac users deal with this.. tough - mouse wheels have been around for 20 years, ask the 'genius' how to cope with it.

 ![Bottom Page Selection](./img/image9.png)

 Copy and paste this into a text editor.
 The resulting paste should look about like this:

 ![Copied Text](./img/image10.png)

 Notice the red outlined area is a single issue.
 If you did this correctly, the text file should be a series of these.
 Occassionally you will see a K Article as well, don't worry about it - it does get handled.
 Since this is all for the GTM issues, save this as GTM.txt into the raw folder.

 Continue to do this for the remaining items, selecting them one at a time in the Product/Module dialog.
 For selections that have more than 100 items in it, like LTM, you will need to paginate and concatenate the txt file until you have all of it.
 Continue until you have collected all the issues and saved the txt files into the raw directory:

 ![All raw files](./img/image11.png)

+Now we are ready to process into something we can work with.

 **Run the tool**
 Help for the tool is listed as follows: